-- long-term illness such as glandular fever, asthma, epilepsy unless the student suffered a 'flare-up' of the condition immediately before or during an assessment period - matters avoidable by the student (e.g., misreading of timetable; misinterpretation of examination paper).
+- long-term illness such as glandular fever, asthma, epilepsy unless the student suffered a 'flare-up' of the condition immediately before or during an assessment period

-Parent/caregiver signature: Date:

-Student signature: Date:
+Student signature: Date: -

-central file. - - once completed, will be placed in the student 's
+This application process is as per NESA expectations and standards.
+This form, once completed, will be placed in the student's central file.

-Head Teacher Use Only
+Head Teacher/Deputy I Principal Use Or ıly:

 Supporting evidence (at tached): Yes No

 Special consideration accepted: Yes No

 Action taken:

-Head Teacher signature: : Date:
+Head Teacher/Deputy P rincipal signatur e: Date: